SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Added all playable nations to 'interesting'
  - Southern El Alamein tile changed to hills

 ### Pacific Front
+ - Added decisions to view targets before the bop is activated

+### Mediterranean Front
- - Added decision to view targets before the bop is activated
+ - Added decisions to view targets before the bop is activated

+### Winter War
+ - Added decisions to view objectives before the war begins

 ### Tank Designer
  - Heavy two man turret: soft and hard attack +5% -> +2.5%